mapbender/mapbender-documentation/en/elements/basic/feature_info.rst

 * **Opacity (%) of the hover color** Sets the opacity of the hover color.
 * **Stroke width (pixels) of the hover color** Sets the stroke width (in pixels) of the hover color.

-A :ref:`button` is also needed for complete frontend integration.

 Layertree settings
 ------------------